AlexEidt/Vidio/README.md

 # Video-IO

 A simple Video I/O library written in Go.
-This library relies on [FFMPEG](https://www.ffmpeg.org/), which must be downloaded before usage.
+This library relies on [FFmpeg](https://www.ffmpeg.org/), which must be downloaded before usage.

-One of the key features of this library is it's simplicity: The FFMPEG commands used to read and write video are readily available in `videoio.go` for you to modify as you need.
-All functions placed in one file for portability.

-## Documentation

-Video-IO features `Video` and `VideoWriter` structs which can read and write videos.

 ## `Video`